akhil0001/jellySwitch/README.md

 # jelly-switch
 A simple, customizable and jellified switch built as web component using ES6 javascript

+### NOTE: This component is still in work in progress *WIP*.
+So there is a high chance that the API can change.
+So please be notified

 ![jelly-switch-demo](https://raw.githubusercontent.com/akhil0001/jellySwitch/master/demo-1.gif)

 This micro web component(~1.7kB) can be used for any framework